dtjv/w-cli/README.md

 Notes:
   1. '--dir <path>' is relative to current working directory
   2. '--client <folder>' is relative to '--dir'
-  3. '--out <file>' is relative to current working directory

 Examples:
+  # Process all folders in 'clients' folder.
+  $ wod -d clients

-  # Process all files in a client folder
+  # Process all files in a client folder.
+Redirect output to a file.
   $ wod -c jon-doe > jon.html

-  # Process a file for a client
+  # Process a file for a client.
   $ wod -c jon-doe -f 2021.01.01.md -o jon.html

-  # Process specific files for all clients
+  # Process specific files for all clients.
   $ wod -f 2021-01-01.md 2021-01-03.md
 ```